DasariTejaswini13/DecodeLabs_Internship/Week2/README.md

-# WEEK-2 : Backend API 🚀
+# WEEK 2-Backend API 🚀

 This is a simple Backend API built using Node.js and Express.js.
 It demonstrates how to create a server, handle routes, and manage GET and POST requests with JSON data.